Finite Difference Schemes for Linear Stochastic Integro-Differential Equations: Introduction

 To obtain error estimates for our approximations, we use the approach in \cite{Yo00}, where the discretized equations are first solved as time-discretized SDEs in Sobolev spaces over $\bR^d$ and an error estimate is obtained in Sobolev norms.
 After obtaining $L^2(\Omega)$ error estimates in Sobolev norms, the Sobolev embedding theorem is used to obtain $L^2(\Omega)$-pointwise error estimates.
 So, in sum, we obtain two types of error estimates: in Sobolev norms and on the grid.
 Naturally, when using the Sobolev embedding to obtain the pointwise estimates, we do not need the equation to be differentiable to obtain pointwise error estimates, only continuous.
 Using the approach of first obtaining estimates in Sobolev spaces, we are also easily able to deduce that the more regularity on the coefficients and data we have, the stronger the error estimates we can obtain (see Corollaries \ref{cor:beforeembeddingthm:explicit} and \ref{cor:beforeembeddingthm:implicit}).

 The paper is organized as follows.
-In the next section, we introduce the notation that will be used throughout the paper and state the main results.
-In the third section, we prove auxiliary results that will be used in the proof of the main theorems.
+In the next section (Section 2), we introduce the notation that will be used throughout the paper and state the main results.
+In the third section, we give a numerical verification of the convergence rates for a simple test problem.
+In the fourth section, we prove auxiliary results that will be used in the proof of the main theorems.
 In the fourth section, we prove the main theorems of the paper.